Points of View Suggestions for Future "Co-Creation Drug Discovery Learning from Research and Development of COVID-19 Therapeutics and Vaccines

 Announcement of Results of Clinical Trial Conducted by NIH to Evaluate an Advanced Immunoglobulin Preparation as a Candidate for COVID-19 Therapy in the CoVIg-19 Alliance" (April 2, 2021)

-Expansion of Participating Members in the CoVIg-19 Alliance, a Collaboration to Accelerate Development of Advanced Immunoglobulin Preparations as Potential COVID-19 Therapeutics, and Enhancement of Promotion through Joint Clinical Trials" (May 8, 2020)
+Expansion of Participating Members in the CoVIg-19 Alliance, a Collaboration to Accelerate Development of Advanced Immunoglobulin Products as Potential COVID-19 Therapeutics, and Enhancement of Promotion through Joint Clinical Trials" (May 8, 2020)

 Enrollment of the First Patient in a Phase III Clinical Trial Conducted by the NIH to Evaluate an Advanced Immunoglobulin Formulation as a Candidate for the Treatment of COVID-19" (October 9, 2020)

-Shionogi & Co., Ltd, "Global Leaders in Plasma Fractionated Drugs Collaborate to Accelerate Development of Advanced Immunoglobulin Preparation for Novel Coronavirus Infections (COVID-19)" (April 6, 2020)
+Shionogi & Co., Ltd. press release "Global Leaders in Plasma Fractionated Drugs Collaborate to Accelerate Development of Advanced Immunoglobulin Preparation for Novel Coronavirus Infections (COVID-19)" (April 6, 2020) -

-Shionogi and Shionogi Pharmaceuticals Announce Collaboration with Nihon University, Gunma University, and Tokyo Medical University on Rapid Diagnostic Methods for Viruses in the Field of Infectious Diseases, Including New Coronaviruses (June 22, 2020)
+Shionogi and Shionogi Pharmaceuticals Announce Collaboration with Nihon University, Gunma University, and Tokyo Medical University on Rapid Diagnostics for Viruses in the Field of Infectious Diseases, Including New Coronaviruses" (June 22, 2020)

 (Jan.
 26, 2021) "Takeda Enters into License Agreement with BioAge to Reduce Severe Infections Caused by Novel Coronavirus Infections (COVID-19)